BLANK COLOURED PENCIL COLOUR CHARTS AND VALUE SCALES

 Blank colour pencil charts for you to download and complete, for future reference of what all your colours look like.

 The Prismacolor pencil chart was created by Deviantart member TransientArt.
-Please note, there was a slight error on the original where pencil number 1103 was incorrectly listed as Violet Blue instead of Carribean Sea which I’ve fixed.
-The Derwent Inktense chart I created based off the completed one at BroadCanvas.net.
+Please note, there was a slight error on the original where pencil number 1103 was incorrectly listed as Violet Blue instead of Carribean Sea which I’ve fixed in the download below.
+The Derwent Inktense chart I created was based off the completed one at BroadCanvas.net.

 WHAT DO THEY LOOK LIKE FINISHED?